Asian stocks fall as China reacts to US tariffs

-SINGAPORE — Asian shares fell on Wednesday as China delayed issuing licenses to American businesses hoping to operate in the country, as the threat of more trade tariffs from Washington loomed.
+SINGAPORE — Asian shares fell on Wednesday as China delayed issuing licenses to American businesses hoping to operate in the country amid the looming threat of more trade tariffs from Washington.

 The approach of Hurricane Florence on the East Coast and upcoming sanctions on Iran’s energy industry lifted oil prices.
-Benchmark U.S crude surged past $70 a barrel.
+Benchmark U.S crude surged past $70 a barrel in the morning before easing.

 WALL STREET: U.S. stock indexes finished higher as big technology companies like Apple and Amazon rose for a second day after declining last week.
 The broad S&P 500 index rose 0.4 percent to 2,887.89.
 The Dow Jones Industrial Average gained 0.4 percent to 25,971.06, and the Nasdaq composite was 0.6 percent higher at 7,972.47.
 The Russell 2000 index of smaller companies added 0.1 percent to 1,718.40.